-(b) Town Officers, Members of Town Agencies, Employees - The town council may require any town officer, member of a town agency or town employee to appear before it to give such information as the town council may require in relation to the municipal services, functions, powers, or duties which are within the scope of responsibility of such person.
+(b) City Officers, Members of Town Agencies, Employees - The city council may require any city officer, member of a city agency or city employee to appear before it to give such information as the city council may require in relation to the municipal services, functions, powers, or duties which are within the scope of responsibility of such person.

-(c) Town Manager - The town council may require the town manager to appear before it at any time to provide specific information on the conduct of any aspect of the business of the town which is within his or her control by or under this charter or by or under any statute or law.
+(c) City Manager - The city council may require the city manager to appear before it at any time to provide specific information on the conduct of any aspect of the business of the city which is within his or her control by or under this charter or by or under any statute or law.

-The town manager may on any such occasion bring any assistant, department head or other town officer or employee or other resources to assist the manager in responding to questions which may be posed to the manager.
+The city manager may on any such occasion bring any assistant, department head or other city officer or employee or other resources to assist the manager in responding to questions which may be posed to the manager.

-(d) Notice - Except in cases of emergency the town council shall give not less than five days notice in writing to any person it may request to appear before it under the provisions of this section.
-The notice shall include specific questions on which the town council seeks information, and no person called to appear before the town council under this section shall be required to respond to any question not relevant or related to those presented to the person in advance and in writing.
+(d) Notice - Except in cases of emergency the city council shall give not less than five days notice in writing to any person it may request to appear before it under the provisions of this section.
+The notice shall include specific questions on which the city council seeks information, and no person called to appear before the city council under this section shall be required to respond to any question not relevant or related to those presented to the person in advance and in writing.
 Notice shall be by delivery in hand, or by electronic mail (with notification of receipt requested), by registered or certified mail to the last known place of residence of any such person.

 SECTION 2-7 OFFICERS APPOINTED BY THE COUNCIL OR COUNCIL PRESIDENT.

-(a) Town Auditor - The town council, by the affirmative vote of at least five members, shall appoint a Town Auditor for an indefinite term of office.
+(a) City Auditor - The city council, by the affirmative vote of at least five members, shall appoint a city auditor for an indefinite term of office.

-The Town Auditor shall be appointed solely on the basis of his or her professional qualifications and experience.
+The City auditor shall be appointed solely on the basis of his or her professional qualifications and experience.

-The town auditor shall keep and have charge of the accounts of the town and shall from time to time audit the books and accounts of all town agencies.
-The town auditor shall have such other powers and duties as provided for auditors and accountants by general laws and such additional powers and duties as may be provided by the charter, by ordinance or by other vote of the town council.
+The city auditor shall keep and have charge of the accounts of the city and shall from time to time audit the books and accounts of all city agencies.
+The city auditor shall have such other powers and duties as provided for auditors and accountants by general laws and such additional powers and duties as may be provided by the charter, by ordinance or by other vote of the city council.

-(b) Clerk of the Council - The town council shall appoint, and may remove at its discretion a person nominated by the council president, who may be the town clerk, to serve as clerk for a term of three years and until his or her successor is chosen and qualified.
-The clerk of the council shall give notice of its meetings to its members and to the public, keep the journal of its proceedings and perform such other duties as may be provided by ordinance or by other vote of the town council.
+(b) Clerk of the Council - The city council shall appoint, and may remove at its discretion a person nominated by the council president, who may be the city clerk, to serve as clerk for a term of three years and until his or her successor is chosen and qualified.
+The clerk of the council shall give notice of its meetings to its members and to the public, keep the journal of its proceedings and perform such other duties as may be provided by ordinance or by other vote of the city council.